-- Over the past 30 years, net assets have grown by \$95 billion. - NYSTRS' 10-year annualized net rate of return was 9.6% and our 30-year rate of return was 8.6%. - Over the past 30 years, 84% of NYSTRS' income was generated by investment returns. - More than half of the System's assets are managed internally.
+- NYSTRS' 10-year annualized net rate of return was 10.1% and its 30-year rate of return was 9.2%. - Over the past 30 years, NYSTRS has paid out \$133.6 billion in benefits while collecting \$35.7 billion in member and employer contributions.
+During the same period, the System's net assets have grown from \$26.5 billion to \$148.1 billion, with 86% of NYSTRS' income generated by investment returns. - More than half of the System's assets are managed internally.
 Managing assets internally keeps administrative costs down, which in turn leaves more money for paying benefits and future investments.